 - Find the matching letter at the bottom of the card and use a clothing pin to clip it.

 Using the clothes pin also help preschoolers develop their fine motor skills.
+They pair perfectly with our Fine Motor Task Boxes.

-Preschoolers may need help hearing all the sounds in words, but for this activity they really need to hear the beginning sound.
+Preschoolers may need help hearing all the sounds in words, and for this activity they really need to hear the beginning sound.
 This is a skill that requires practice for most children.
 Sometimes, small groups are necessary to review center activities and allow supervision for practice.

 Each card has the name of the picture in the upper left hand corner.
 It’s written in small, light gray print, so most children won’t even notice it.
 The words are there to help guide the teacher.
 For example, on the letter x card, there is a picture of a box, since the /ks/ sound is only found at the end of a word.